valerio-terragni/valerio-terragni.github.io/_pages/about.md

 social: true
 ---

-I am a Lecturer in the [Department of Electrical, Computer, and Software Engineering](https://www.auckland.ac.nz/en/engineering/about-the-faculty/electrical-computer-and-software-engineering.html) at [The University of Auckland](https://www.auckland.ac.nz/en.html), New Zealand.
-The Lecturer title is equivalent to Assistant Professor in Asian, European, and North American universities.
+I am a Senior Lecturer in the [Department of Electrical, Computer, and Software Engineering](https://www.auckland.ac.nz/en/engineering/about-the-faculty/electrical-computer-and-software-engineering.html) at [The University of Auckland](https://www.auckland.ac.nz/en.html), New Zealand.
+The Senior Lecturer title is equivalent to Associate Professor in Asian, European, and North American universities.

+I am also the program director of the Software Engineering Degree at the University of Auckland.

 I am a Software Engineering researcher, my main research topics are: